jackh404/python-p4-mock-challenge-hotel-customers/README.md

-# Flask Mock Code Challenge - Hotel Customers
+# Flask Mock Challenge - Hotel Customers

 For this assessment, you'll be working with a Hotel Customer domain.